RASL: Chapter 1 – The Drift

-The story opens to RASL, a dimension-jumping art thief with a tattoo of a woman's name (Maya) on his left arm, wandering in a desert battered and bloody.
-He recollects his memories on a job where he steals a Picasso painting ("The Old Guitarist").
+RASL, a dimension-jumping art thief with a tattoo of a woman's name (Maya) on his left arm, wanders in a desert, battered and bloody.
+He recollects his memories on a job where he steals the Picasso painting The Old Guitarist.
 After tagging the location of the painting, RASL escapes from the police by using an immersion suit (resembling 4 airplane turbines strapped to his shoulders and legs and an African mask) to enter "The Drift", a place where he is able to travel to other dimensions.

-He comes to a seemingly regular world and hides his suit, then visits a bar where he is the only one present.
-After some drinks and lighting a cigar, he looks through the songs on the jukebox, noticing that Bob Dylan's Blonde on Blonde album is instead credited to Robert Zimmerman, which is Bob Dylan's birthname.
-He realizes he is in the wrong place.
-As he is about to leave, an eerie assassin with a lizard like face comes in and shoots at RASL; as he escapes his painting is shot.
+He comes to a seemingly regular world and hides his suit, then visits a bar.
+While looking through the songs on the jukebox, he notices that Bob Dylan's Blonde on Blonde album is instead credited to Robert Zimmerman, and realizes he is in the wrong place.
+An assassin with a lizard-like face comes in and shoots at RASL; as he escapes, his painting is shot.

-Outside the assassin chases him and a fight ensues, to which RASL beats and disarms the man.
+The assassin chases RASL, but he beats and disarms the man.
 He finds no I.D. and is startled to see a small rectangle block in the man's wrist.
-Hearing sirens, he decides to go find a quiet place to meditate for a couple of hours (to be put in a more zen-like state of purity so he may enter the Drift again) thinking to himself about how he knew someone could "figure it out eventually".
-His final lines as he meditates in the light of the moon are "You can fix this.
-It’s never too late to fix it".
-The story then cuts back to him one last time wandering in the desert.
+Hearing sirens, he decides to go find a quiet place to meditate for a couple of hours (to be put in a more zen-like state of purity so he may enter the Drift again).
+He muses that someone would "figure it out eventually" and that "It’s never too late to fix it".